dennis-tra/nebula/README.md

    Network Specific Configuration:

-   --check-exposed  Whether to check if the Kubo API is exposed.
+   --check-exposed               IPFS/AMINO: Whether to check if the Kubo API is exposed.
 Checking also includes crawling the API. (default: false) [$NEBULA_CRAWL_CHECK_EXPOSED]
+   --keep-enr                    ETHEREUM_CONSENSUS: Whether to keep the full ENR. (default: false) [$NEBULA_CRAWL_KEEP_ENR] --udp-response-timeout value  ETHEREUM_EXECUTION: The response timeout for UDP requests in the disv4 DHT (default: 3s) [$NEBULA_CRAWL_UDP_RESPONSE_TIMEOUT]

 ```

 ### `monitor`

+The `monitor` sub-command is only implemented for libp2p based networks and with the postgres database backend.
-The `monitor` sub-command polls every 10 seconds all sessions from the database (see above) that are due to be dialed
+It polls every 10 seconds all sessions from the database (see above) that are due to be dialed
 in the next 10 seconds (based on the `next_visit_due_at` timestamp).
 It attempts to dial all peers using previously
 saved multi-addresses and updates their `session` instances accordingly if they're dialable or not.